What are the taxes paid by a foreigner in France?

 Please note

-If you are in a relationship (married or past), the tax services may consider you as a tax resident of France and your spouse as a non-resident.
+If you are in a couple (married or past), the tax services may consider you as a tax resident of France and your spouse as a non-resident.

-Whether you are French or not, the tax authorities consider that your tax domicile is in France if you one of the following criteria :
+Whether you are French or not, tax services consider that your tax domicile is in France if you fill in one of the following criteria :

 Répondez aux questions successives et les réponses s’afficheront automatiquement